by dulando-admin | Jun 19, 2019 | Patio Enclosures, Screen Enclosures

 Aluminum Patio Covers

 PROS: Affordable, durable and stylish, aluminum is an option worth considering when you’re interested in installing a covered porch or patio.
 Lightweight but strong, aluminum naturally resists corrosion and insect damage.
-An aluminum patio roof won’t crack or warp.
+Aluminum roof panels won’t crack or warp.
 Plus, it requires little in the way of maintenance to remain in tip-top condition.

 CONS: However, aluminum does tend to conduct and retain heat.
 As a result, it may not offer as much cooling power as other materials.
 In addition, many people feel that aluminum lacks wood’s warmth and visual interest.